jmuss07/Automated-Sign-Language/README.md

 _Update 2022-05-13_: I (Henry) am currently trying to design a frame for the hand, to replace what we cut off of the model in Blender.

 _2022-06-03_: It's been a minute, or two, or almost a month since the last update.
 It's been rough.

+### Henry's Reflection

+So, this is the last day of Engineering for the 2021-2022 school year.
+I have some things to say.

+- Despite not finishing, I am _extremely_ proud of what I did this year.
+Last year, my project was nowhere near this finished.

+- I made this design way too small and detailed.
+Half of the laser-cut pieces (the frame) snapped, and half of the 3D printed pieces (the finger joints) printed incorrectly.

+- Bad documentation hurts you when you need to come back to the project after a break.

+- Problem solving really helps, problem avoiding never does.

+- When something's going wrong, and you just want to quit: Do it.
+Take a break, calm down, and come back at a different angle.

 ## About Us